 13.11.1 The impacts identified and assessed in this chapter have the potential to interact with each other, which could give rise to synergistic impacts because of that interaction.
 The worst case impacts assessed within the chapter take these interactions into account and for the impact assessments are considered conservative and robust.
-For clarity, the areas of interaction between impacts are presented in Table 13.12, along with an indication as to whether the interaction may give rise to synergistic impacts.
+For clarity, the areas of interaction between impacts are presented in Table 13-11, along with an indication as to whether the interaction may give rise to synergistic impacts.

-Table 13.12 Interaction Between Impacts
+Table 13-11 Interaction Between Impacts

-Potential interact Potential interaction between impacts Construction 1 Direct impact on drainage system 2 Increased sediment supply 3 Accidental release of contaminants 4 Changes to surface water runoff and flood risk 1 Direct impact on drainage system - Yes Yes Yes 2 Increased sediment supply Yes - Yes Yes

-3 Accidental Yes Yes - No
+Potential interaction between impacts Construction 1 Direct impact on drainage system 2 Increased sediment supply 3 Accidental release of contaminants 4 Changes to surface water runoff and flood risk 1 Direct impact on drainage system - Yes Yes Yes 2 Increased sediment supply Yes - Yes Yes 3 Accidental release of contaminants Yes Yes - No 4 Changes to surface water runoff and flood risk Yes Yes No - Operation Changes to surface water runoff and flood risk 2 Supply of fine sediment and other contaminants 1 Changes to surface water runoff and flood risk - No 2 Supply of fine sediment and No -

-release of

-contaminants

-4 Changes to Yes Yes No -

-surface water

-runoff and flood

-risk

-Operation

-5 Changes to surfa ce water runoff and 6 Supply of fine se diment and other

-flood risk contaminants

-5 Changes to - No

-surface water

-runoff and flood

-6 Supply of fine No

-sediment and NO -

-other

-contaminants

-Decommissioning

-9